 The push for sports betting in Kentucky

-Sports betting legislation was filed for five consecutive years in Kentucky before it finally got done.
+Kentucky sports betting legislation was filed for five consecutive years before it finally got done.
 Persistence has paid off.

 Sports betting around Kentucky